 We’ve all done it… You sit down to your computer ready to get to work.
-You decide to check email, or update the status for your photography page.
-The original thought is innocent… Just a quick check, speedy update, fast google search – oh but then – then, then, then….
+You decide to check email, or update your social media pages.
+The original thought is innocent— Just a quick check, speedy update, fast google search – oh but then – then, then, then….
 TIME LAPSES SOMEHOW because “quick” turned into perusing (yep that’s right perusing).
-It’s such a nasty trap and we’ve all fallen in more then once, maybe even more then once a day!
+It’s such a nasty trap and we’ve all fallen in more than once— maybe even more then once a day!
 So how can we change this? (keep reading for my version of the answer)

 1. Stay Accountable!
 Want to know something really dorky about me?
 One day I was on the phone with my amazing sister telling her how messy my room was, that I’d been trying to clean it for a week but that I inevitably would end up side tracked on a tangent and forget about the cleaning project I was supposed to be conquering.
 While I was telling her this I got an idea!
 I told her to call me back in one hour and check my progress, then I hung up and took a little video clip of my appalling room and bathroom and sent it to her just so she could see for herself how horrifying it really was and this way she’s be impressed (I was hoping) with the progress I was about to make.
 One hour later… Before the phone had even rung I sent my sister a new video, this time my room was in perfect order and my bathroom was sparkling white again!
 All because of a little accountability!
 I decided to take this same principle and apply it to my computer!
 What you don’t realize can make you a fool!
 And when it come to knowing the truth about time wasters on the computer, many of us would rather be as ostrich.
 But I wanted to know.
 I reasoned that if I could see how much time I really was spending on blogs, facebook, websites, editing and email I’d be able to get a better handle on where I need to prioritize.
 So I installed Rescue Time.
 I’m sure there are many others that are great, this just happens to be the one I read some reviews on and decided to try.
 I’ve had it installed for a couple months now and I’ve made it a game to see if I’m more productive then the Rescue Time User Averages are… And guess what?
 I am!